henrikmidtiby/CDC/docs/source/tutorials/test_dataset_tutorial.rst

 .. figure:: ../_static/pumpkins_example/crop_from_orthomosaic.png

-In addition to generating the processed orthomosaic, the *OCDC* also have exported a file **pixel_values.csv** that contains all the color values of the annotated pixels.
+In addition to generating the processed orthomosaic, the *OCDC* also have exported a file **pixel_values/selected.csv** that contains all the color values of the annotated pixels.
 This can be used to gain a better understanding of the segmentation process.
 Each row corresponds to the color value of one pixel.

 === === ===
 r   g   b